 This variety of instrument came in two basic forms, a zither that had bridges and zithers without bridges.

-When the koto was first imported to Japan, the native word koto was a generic term for any and all Japanese stringed instruments.
+When it was first imported to Japan, the native word koto was a generic term for any and all Japanese stringed instruments.

 Over time the definition of koto could not describe the wide variety of these stringed instruments and so the meanings changed.